 Student Scholarships– ISSRM organizers are currently fundraising in order to be able to provide reduced registration costs for students.

 The planning team for ISSRM 2018 is working hard to create a more environmentally sustainable meeting!
-We are working to minimize waste, use local foods for meals provided during the conference and find other ways to green our meeting.
+We are working to minimize waste, use locally-produced foods and other products during the conference, promote recycling, and find other ways to green our meeting.